DataDog/integrations-core/systemd/README.md

 **systemd.system_state**:

-Returns `OK` if systemd's system state is running, `CRITICAL` if degraded, maintenance or stopping, `UNKNOWN` if initializing, starting or other.
+Returns `OK` if Systemd's system state is running.
+Returns `CRITICAL` if the state is degraded, maintenance, or stopping.
+Returns `UNKNOWN` if the state is initializing, starting, or other.

 **systemd.unit.active_state**:
 Returns `OK` if the unit active state is active, `CRITICAL` if inactive, deactivating or failed, `UNKNOWN` if activating or other.